jakub-simek/Rosa-Rosensis/README.md

 # Rosa Rosensis
 Jacob Canter: Rosa Rosensis

-Critical scholalry edition with Czech and German translation and commentary
+Critical scholarly edition of the Latin text with Czech and German translation and commentary